Hasan ibn Ajlan: Second reign

 In Rajab 819 AH (September 1416) Hasan sent Barakat to Cairo to petition for his reappointment.
-Sultan al-Mu'ayyad responded to the entreaty and sent Hasan a robe of honor and a decree, dated 18 Ramadan 819 AH (c.
-9 November 1416), returning him the Emirate of Mecca.
+Sultan al-Mu'ayyad responded to the entreaty and sent Hasan a robe of honor and a decree, dated 18 Ramadan 819 AH (9 November 1416), returning him the Emirate of Mecca.
 He entered Mecca and was proclaimed Emir on Wednesday, 26 Shawwal (16 December 1416).

 In the second half of Shawwal 820 AH (November/December 1417) Barakat arrived from Egypt as Hasan's coregent.
 The following year in Rabi al-Awwal (April/May 1418) Hasan ordered those in his service to pledge allegiance to Barakat, thereby indicating his intention to cede the bulk of his duties to his son.
 In 823 AH Hasan requested al-Mu'ayyad to appoint his son Ibrahim coregent with Barakat.
-On 12 Rabi al-Awwal 824 AH (c.
-17 March 1421) he received a decree, dated Safar 824 (February 1421) and in the name of the new sultan al-Muzaffar Ahmad, that confirmed Hasan and Barakat as Emirs but did not mention Ibrahim.
+On 12 Rabi al-Awwal 824 AH (17 March 1421) he received a decree, dated Safar 824 (February 1421) and in the name of the new sultan al-Muzaffar Ahmad, that confirmed Hasan and Barakat as Emirs but did not mention Ibrahim.
 As a result the brothers quarreled and Ibrahim left for Yemen.
 He returned to Mecca with a group of his supporters and ordered the mu'adhdhin to insert his name in the dua alongside his father and brother.
 This continued until 826 AH (1423), when Hasan ordered for Ibrahim's name to be removed.

 In 825 AH (1422) the Sultan al-Ashraf Barsbay appointed Rumaythah ibn Muhammad Emir of Mecca.
 The latter was in Yemen, however, and nothing came of his appointment.
 When the amir al-hajj Fayruz al-Nasiri reached Mecca Hasan came out to receive the mahmal as usual, even though he had already received word that he had been deposed.
 When Emir Fayruz returned to Egypt he delivered Barbay a large tribute from Hasan and spoke well of the latter's governance as Emir of Mecca.
 Barsbay was appeased and sent Hasan confirmation of his rule.

 On Friday, 15 Rabi al-Thani 827 AH (17 March 1424), news reached Mecca that Ali bin Inan ibn Mughamis was on his way from Egypt with an army, having been appointed Emir of Mecca by Sultan Barsbay.
 After a few days Hasan left towards Yemen, allowing Ali to enter the city without bloodshed on Thursday, 6 Jumada al-Awwal 827 AH (6 April 1424).